Bernard McGrath

-Bernard Kevin McGrath (born 22 May 1947) is a convicted child sex abuser and former member of the Catholic religious order the Brothers Hospitallers of St John of God.
+Bernard Kevin McGrath (born 22 May 1947) is a New Zealand convicted child sex abuser and former member of the Catholic religious order the Brothers Hospitallers of St John of God.
 He is considered to be the most notorious offender in the most notorious religious order in Australia.
 His victims include orphans, children with intellectual and physical disabilities and homeless children in Australia and New Zealand.

 McGrath has been convicted of child sexual abuse on five occasions in Australia and New Zealand and is currently being held at the South Coast Correctional Centre, Nowra, New South Wales.

 Early life and career

 Bernard McGrath was born in Christchurch, New Zealand.
 He grew up with his parents, one brother and one sister.
-McGrath's father was a butcher by trade but had previously worked as a cleric and was determined his son would follow a life of service to the church.
+McGrath's father was a butcher but previously worked as a cleric and was determined his son would follow a life of service to the church.
 McGrath studied at Xavier College, Christchurch, and despite wanting to study veterinary science, six months after leaving school he joined the Brothers Hospitallers of St John of God when he was 18 years old.

 In 1967, he spent six months as a postulate studying and working at Kendall Grange, Morisset, New South Wales.

 In early 1968, McGrath took his vows of poverty, obedience, chastity and hospitality.
 He remained at Kendall Grange until 1969.

-In early 1969, McGrath moved to Burswood and became a scholastic, working in psychiatric wards.
+In early 1969, he moved to Burwood and became a scholastic, working in psychiatric wards.
 Despite a desire to become a nurse, he enrolled at a teachers' college at Oak Hill and was awarded a Diploma of Teaching.
 During this time, he reported that he was involved in a sexual relationship with Brother Berchmans Moynahan.

 In 1972, McGrath was transferred to the order's school in Churinga, Victoria, and placed in charge of a classroom program.
 In 1973, he was transferred back to Kendall Grange, where he worked as a teacher for one year.

-Maryland's School, Christchurch
+Maryland's School, Christchurch, New Zealand

 In 1974, McGrath completed his training and was transferred to Marylands School, Christchurch for children with learning and behavioural difficulties.
-McGrath worked there as a dormitory master and teacher.
-He would later allege a culture of violence, fear, sexual abuse and concealment.
-The prior at the school was Brother Roger Moloney, who would also later be convicted of child sexual abuse at the school.
+McGrath worked as a dormitory master and teacher and would later allege a culture of violence, fear, sexual abuse and concealment.
+The prior at the school was Brother Roger Moloney, who would also later be convicted of child sexual abuse.

-McGrath later told police that Moloney had threatened McGrath's progress in the order unless he acceded to sexual demands made of him.
+McGrath told police that Moloney had threatened McGrath's progress in the order unless he acceded to sexual demands made of him.
 Sexual contact occurred between McGrath and Moloney.